codekansas/codekansas.github.io/resume.markdown

 # Benjamin Bolte

-Research engineer at FAIR working on representation learning, with experience at Google and Amazon.
+Research engineer at Tesla, with experience at FAIR, Google Research and Amazon.
 Interested in neuroscience, deep learning, and learning without labels.
-Check out my [blog][blog-link], [Github][github-link], [Google Scholar][google-scholar], or shoot me an [email](mailto:ben@bolte.cc).
+Check out my [blog][blog-link], [Github][github-link], [Google Scholar][google-scholar], or shoot me an [email][mail-link].

 ## Employment